alfredbirk/instant-docs/README.md

 ## Issues & feature requests

-Issues and feature requests related to the extension can be submitted [on Github](https://github.com/alfredbirk/tailwind-documentation/issues)
+Issues and feature requests related to the extension can be submitted [on Github](https://github.com/alfredbirk/tailwind-documentation/issues).
+I can add new docs if the docs are powered by Algolia Search.